aabbtree77/session-auth-starter/README.md

     </div>
     ```

-    Here "class" comes from HTML, but wraps a JSX/React component which would demand "className" above it in the JSX proper, the "client:load" annotation inside what looks to be a JSX syntax.
-I understand the reasoning.
-Nobody wants a new entire language, so the creators keep "*.astro" close to what we already know, but this makes it even worse, it is like forking JSX.
-The same problem with Svelte.
+    Here "class" comes from HTML, but wraps a JSX/React component which would demand "className" above it in the JSX proper.
+The "client:load" annotation inside what looks to be a JSX syntax.
+This is good only when writing everything in "*.astro" with a few independent React pieces.
+Otherwise it will be very confusing.

-4. Minor quibbles: the SSG mode produces annoying React errors which are actually just warnings: [418](https://react.dev/errors/418?invariant=418), [423](https://react.dev/errors/423?invariant=423).
+4. The SSG mode produces annoying React errors which are actually just warnings: [418](https://react.dev/errors/418?invariant=418), [423](https://react.dev/errors/423?invariant=423).
 Not a big deal, but still.

-5. Minor quibbles: "npm run build" produces only absolute paths controlled with "site" and "base", which is not enough, esp. if you want to use github pages.
-Manual editing will be needed, which is not a good DX.
+5. "npm run build" creates only absolute paths controlled with "site" and "base", which is not enough, esp. if you want to use github pages.
+Manual editing will be needed.

-Ultimately, Astro does avoid passing code as strings, and is easy to use at a shallow heterogeneous component interaction.
-However, I want everything TypeScript, not "*.astro".
+Ultimately, Astro does avoid passing code as strings, and is easy to use with a shallow heterogeneous component interaction.
+However, we want everything TypeScript, not "*.astro".
 That is the whole point of Node.js and "the JavaScript community", is it not?!

-Next.js or a React SPA with Hono.
+[The newest Next.js](https://www.youtube.com/@ugurcodes/videos) or a React SPA with Hono?!
 TBC...

 ## References